alimutlu55/eCommerceCase/README.md

 # eCommerceCase

 This project deployed to Heroku.
-You can see all api's by using url below. https://gentle-reaches-22856.herokuapp.com/swagger-ui.html
+You can see all api's by using url.-> https://gentle-reaches-22856.herokuapp.com/swagger-ui.html